JoshuaLamke/exceed-team-hackathon/backend/js-example/README.md

 # Node.JS Backend

-This folder is home to a Node.JS express app with an example [Sqlite](https://www.digitalocean.com/community/tutorials/how-to-use-the-sqlite3-module-in-python-3) database
+This folder is home to a Node.JS express app with an example [Sqlite](https://www.digitalocean.com/community/tutorials/how-to-use-the-sqlite3-module-in-python-3) database.
+It comes preconfigured with Eslint & Prettier for code formatting.

 ## ⚒️ Installation